MULTI-SCOUT: Multistatic Integrated Sensing and Communications in 5G and Beyond for Moving Target Detection, Positioning, and Tracking: Tracking with Kalman Filters

-By directly measuring speed \(v_k\) and heading \(\theta_k\), the EKF predicts \((x,y)\) along the observed velocity vector and updates \(v\) and \(\theta\) using Doppler estimates.
-Process noise on \(v,\theta\) accounts for acceleration and turns, enabling the filter to operate without a fixed motion model and learn the trajectory from the \((x,y,v,\theta)\) sequence under smoothness constraints.
+By representing velocity in polar form \((v,\theta)\) but measuring Cartesian velocity components \((v_x,v_y)\), the EKF predicts \((x,y)\) along the current heading and updates \(v\) and \(\theta\) from the Cartesian velocity observations.
+Process noise on $(v,\theta)$ accounts for acceleration and turns, enabling the filter to operate without a fixed motion model and learn the trajectory from the \((x,y,v,\theta)\) sequence under smoothness constraints.

-We consider tracking a single target under linear and circular-type motion profiles.
-The target proceeds at a steady nominal speed, modulated by small 5\% fluctuations to mimic throttle or wind variations,.
-In circular motion, it performs a slow, constant‐rate turn that traces a gentle circular-type path such that the true velocity rotates at constant angular rate, causing the KF to correct the occasional outliers produced by the trilateration stage.
-KF sampling period $T$ is 1\,sec, and the KF noise covariances are set as $\mathbf{Q}=\operatorname{diag}(10^{-4},10^{-4},10^{-2},10^{-2})$, and $\mathbf{R}=\operatorname{diag}(10,10,1,1)$.
-For linear motion, the nonlinear state in EKF and repeated linearizations introduce small gain mismatches, whereas the standard KF uses an exact constant-velocity model, which makes it the optimal minimum-variance estimator and slightly more accurate on linear trajectories.
+We consider tracking a target under linear and circular-type motions.
+The target proceeds at a steady nominal speed, modulated by small 10\% fluctuations to mimic throttle or wind variations.
+In circular motion, it performs a constant‐rate turn with a 25~sec period, tracing a circular path such that the true velocity rotates at constant angular rate, causing the KF to correct the occasional outliers produced by the trilateration stage.
+KF sampling period $T$ is 1~sec, tracking continues over 25~sec, and the KF noise covariances are $\mathbf{Q}=\operatorname{diag}(10^{-4},10^{-4},10^{-2},10^{-2})$, and $\mathbf{R}=\operatorname{diag}(10,10,1,1)$

 Table~\ref{tab:ekf_results} shows the total measurement and filtering errors under linear and circular motion profiles using the standard KF and EKF.
-The EKF can effectively track both linear and circular motions, while the standard KF yields slightly more accurate results for the linear trajectory but fails in closely tracking non-linear (circular) motions.
-Fig.~\ref{fig:tracking_linear_circular_EKF} illustrates the tracks achieved by the EKF under both motion profiles in comparison with measurement results for positioning
+The EKF can effectively track both linear and circular motions, while the standard KF yields slightly more accurate results for the linear trajectory but fails in closely tracking nonlinear (circular) motions.
+Fig.~\ref{fig:tracking_linear_circular_EKF} illustrates the tracks achieved by the EKF under both motion profiles in comparison with measurement results for positioning.